Muldec/stash-wiki/Importing-via-CSV-using-gql-iterate.md

 # **Step 2: Prepare your gql.file if needed.**

-See below for performers.gql and tags.gql samples that should work for you.
+See below for example versions of performers.gql and tags.gql samples that should work for you.
-Others can be copied (with minor changes) from stash/graphql/documents/mutations
+Others can be figured out (with minor changes needee) from stash/graphql/documents/mutations

+These are NOT identical to the original files found above.
+Compare you'll see how they differ.
+This is very specific to be used for gql-iterate.

 ## **tags.gql:**